chuongmep/revit-extractor/Readme.md

 - Make sure you have Revit installed on your machine.
 - Make sure you have Python installed on your machine version `3.9` or later.
+- Make sure you are running on Windows Platform.
+MacOS and Linux are not supported.

 ## How to use